shafeeshafee/microblog_EC2_deployment/README.md

 5. Implement Auto Scaling and Load Balancing:
    - Use Auto Scaling Groups and Elastic Load Balancers to manage application instances.
 Auto scaling adjusts the number of running instances based on demand, providing high availability and optimal performance.
 Load balancing distributes incoming traffic evenly, preventing any single instance from becoming a bottle neck.
 6. Enhance Security Measures:
-   - Apply robust security practices, including:
+   - Apply security practices, including:
      - Configuring IAM roles with the principle of least privilege.
      - Tightening security group rules to allow only necessary traffic.
      - Regularly updating and patching servers.